cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 | Typo squatting             | Password managers (with autofill), MFA                  |
 | Hoaxes/Influence campaigns | Snopes.com, communication response planning             |

-Note that CompTIA appears to lump general direct observational reconnaissance (watching a building) and video surveillance (hidden cameras) under “shoulder surfing”.
+Note that CompTIA appears to lump general direct observational reconnaissance (watching a building) and video surveillance (hidden cameras) under "shoulder surfing".

 Like so many other things on the criminal side, there is increasing market specialization in social engineering.
 Information gained via social engineering may often be exploited by a different actor!

-Phishing: “The attempt to acquire sensitive information via electronic communications.”
+Phishing: "The attempt to acquire sensitive information via electronic communications."
 Broad!

 * Spear phishing: Targeted phishing
 * Whaling: Spear phishing for the big phish